Underwater Camera Maintenance Advice

 Leak Insure offer a FREE Camera Housing O-Ring Remover with all orders over £10 Buy Now

-Keep your camera system out of direct sunlight as much as possible to avoid overheating and condensation inside the housing.
+Keep your underwater camera system out of direct sunlight as much as possible to avoid overheating and condensation inside the housing.
 The best option, if possible, is to keep your camera system in a fresh water container on the way out to the dive site and between dives.
 If this is not possible keep your camera in the shade or wrapped in a damp towel.

 When diving from a boat, it is better to enter the water without the camera and have someone hand it over to you.
 The same principle applies when exiting the water, hand the camera to someone before getting back on board.
 Furthermore, when someone takes the camera from you, make sure they do not place the housing with the lens port facing down.
 This reduces the possibility of accidental damage.
 This practice is especially dangerous for super wide-angle lenses since the dome port generally protrudes beyond the rim of the lens.
 They are easily scratched and expensive to repair.
 Another good practice is to keep your lens/port cover on as a precaution to avoid scratches or damage during handling.